School of Exercise and Nutritional Sciences (ENS) Graduate Programs – Frequently Asked Questions

-Letters can be from professionals in academic or professional areas.
-You will be prompted to provide the names and email addresses of recommenders on the SDSU Decision Desk application.
-Letters will be uploaded by the recommenders to the SDSU Decision Desk online portal.
+Letters of recommendation can be from academic professors/instructors/advisers, work supervisors, or any other professional references.
+You will be prompted to provide the names and email addresses of recommenders on the Interfolio application.
+Letters will be uploaded by the recommenders to the Interfolio online portal.

 What should I include in my Statement of Purpose?
 How long should it be?

 Statements should be 1-2 pages in length describing the applicant’s background, relevant experiences/accomplishments, research area(s) of interest and faculty member(s) with whom applicant is interested in working (if applicable), and career goals.